Phase-Based Multi-Gait Learning for a Salamander-Like Robot: Methodology

 During training, we perform augmentation by applying these symmetric transformations to the sampled batches, effectively modeling the control problem as a symmetric MDP that admits the reflection group $\mathbb{G}$.
 In this formulation, the transition dynamics and reward function are $\mathbb{G}$-invariant under these transformations, and thus the critic is encouraged to learn a value function $V^{\pi}$ that is approximately $\mathbb{G}$-invariant, which in turn biases the actor toward a symmetric policy.
 To mitigate the potential off-policy effect introduced by augmented samples under PPO, we follow the strategy of initializing the policy network with zero bias and a relatively large action variance, ensuring that the initial policy satisfies $\pi_{\theta}(g \,\triangleright\, \boldsymbol{s})\approx\pi_{\theta}(\boldsymbol{s})$ and thus provides sufficiently diverse gradient signals.
 This design allows both the original and augmented samples to contribute equally to policy updates, encouraging the policy to remain approximately equivariant throughout training~\cite{suleveraging}.

-By explicitly leveraging symmetry through augmentation, the learning process is encouraged to explore state-action modalities more uniformly, which is expected to (i) improve sample efficiency by augmenting data without additional interaction, (ii) promote symmetry in omnidirectional locomotion trajectories, improving their controllability and practical applicability and (iii) enhance the symmetry of motion patterns themselves, leading to more natural and robust gait behaviors.
+By explicitly leveraging symmetry through augmentation, the learning process is encouraged to explore state-action modalities more uniformly, which is expected to (i) improve sample efficiency by augmenting data without additional interaction, (ii) promote symmetry in locomotion trajectories across multiple command types, improving their controllability and practical applicability and (iii) enhance the symmetry of motion patterns themselves, leading to more natural and robust gait behaviors.